TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 .. tip::

     Do a database compare in the :guilabel:`Admin Tools > Maintenance` module after changing the database schema (system maintainers only).
+Or call the console command:

+    ..  code-block:: bash

+        vendor/bin/typo3 extension:setup

 .. index::
    pair: Content element; TCA